Review – Paving Stones Made From Good Intentions

 In Reversal, Doug also briefly mentions that he received his promotion to run Tactical in a manner where he did not have to murder his superior officer.
 It was important to me, given the way that the overall story arc was to go, that he not be the killer of Ian Reed, Malcolm‘s mirror counterpart.
 And so Doug had to be put in charge of Tactical on the Defiant, somehow.

 Furthermore, the story was written as a response to Ad Astra’s January 2012 Pathways challenge, wherein the writers were challenged to come up with stories about formative stages or scenes in an older character’s life.
 I had originally considered writing about Lili O’Day and the house fire that had killed her parents, but I was thinking about that and suddenly one word hit me, and it wouldn’t let go.
 And that word was indoctrination.
 Once the word grabbed me, writing the story was a lot like taking dictation.
-Very few changes, apart from minor cosmetic ones, were made after the first draft was written.
+I made very few changes, apart from minor cosmetic ones, after completing the first draft.

 The Five Signs of Weakness

 I wanted a kind of distorted version of the Ten Commandments or the Golden Rule.
 Over time, I had already written several mirror universe stories, so there was already a framework.
 And in Reversal, Doug acknowledges that there are signs of weakness and that he cannot show them, for that’s a confession of vulnerability that could cost him his life.
 The signs, at that point in the progress of my writing, were somewhat underdeveloped but they did include not acknowledging an injury and not admitting to love.
 Doug himself sees the development of his nascent conscience as probably being what the mirror would think of as the ultimate sign of weakness.
 After all, in the mirror, how can you act if you’re tripped up by guilt?